golanlevin/60-212/lectures/comfy/image_synthesis/readme.md

 # p5js *in* ComfyUI

-*In this lesson, we will use p5.js code to generate an image that conditions a full-featued Stable Diffusion process within ComfyUI.
+*In this lesson, we will use p5.js code to generate an image that conditions a full-featured Stable Diffusion process within ComfyUI.
 With this setup, you can use traditional generative art to scaffold more naturalistically textured images.
 These instructions are current as of 10 November 2024.*

 ![results.png](images/results.png)